rlindsgaard/rlindsgaard.github.io/resume.md

 - You make his day by:

-  - Analyzing and thinking your design through before presenting your partial implementation.
+  - Analyzing requirements and presenting the design _before_ implementation.

-  - Accompanying your code with great documentation (that glue the business' needs to the code without going stale quickly) -- you make it especially if you add graphs.

-  - Presenting a thought out function/integration test-suite for your code.
+  - Thinking in documentation with the code.
   - Cleaning up the camp-ground.

-- You make him sad by:

-  - Breaking or mis-applying design principles tought by the ones who precede us, SOLID, DRY/WET, YAGNI, etc.

-  - Clearly not doing the footwork with the tools you work with.

-  - Mocking when you should have been fake-ing or spying.

-  - Wasting compute time with a naive quick solution when a good design would remedy it.